cloud-ark/kubeplus/README.rst

 Operators
 ----------

-1. Use our `repository of Operator helm charts`_ for building your custom platform layer.
-Our Operators are annotated with Platform-as-Code annotations that enable Custom Resource discovery and binding.
+1. Use `repository of Operator helm charts`_ for building your custom platform layer.
+Operators in this repository are annotated with Platform-as-Code annotations that enable Custom Resource discovery and binding.

 .. _repository of Operator helm charts: https://github.com/cloud-ark/operatorcharts/

-2. Follow our `Operator Development Guidelines`_ when developing your Operators, especially if your Operator will be used alongside other Operators in a Kubernetes cluster.
+2. Follow `Operator Development Guidelines`_ when developing your Operators.

 .. _Operator Development Guidelines: https://github.com/cloud-ark/kubeplus/blob/master/Guidelines.md

-3. Checkout our `Operator FAQ`_ if you are new to CRDs and Operators.
+3. Checkout `Operator FAQ`_ if you are new to Kubernetes Operators.

 .. _Operator FAQ: https://github.com/cloud-ark/kubeplus/blob/master/Operator-FAQ.md